yekoko/ChatPDF-clone/README.md

 ````

 **3. Set up environment variables:**
-Create a .env.local file in the root directory with the following variables:
+Create a .env file in the root directory with the following variables:

 ````
 # AWS S3